gsoules/MkDocs/digital-archive/docs/index.md

     notebook](../../user/digital-notebook).
 These topics are covered in the *For Users* documentation.

 !!!
 Note "Note"
-    Not all of the features above are enabled in all Digital Archive installations.
+    Not all of the features mentioned above are enabled in all Digital Archive installations.
 Which features are available depends on which Digital Archive plugins are installed.